-Benefit Description Y ou pay Covered medications and supplies (cont.)
-High Option Standard Option • See Section 5(a), Durable medical equipment , for coverage of blood glucose monitors.
-Chemotherapy drugs Nothing Nothing Prescribed tobacco cessation/E-cigarette medications, including prescribed over-the-counter medications, approved by the FDA to treat tobacco dependence Nothing Nothing FDA approved women's contraceptive drugs and devices: Nothing Nothing - Oral contraceptives - Diaphragm - Injectable contraceptive drugs - Intrauterine devices (IUDs) - Implanted time-release contraceptive drugs Prescribed FDA approved over-the-counter women's contraceptives and devices Notes: • FDA approved contraceptives must be on the formulary or approved through the non-formulary exception process described in the introduction to this Section 5(f).
+Benefit Description You pay Covered medications and supplies (cont.)
+High Option Standard Option Maintenance drugs are those which are used to treat chronic conditions, such as asthma, high blood pressure, diabetes, high cholesterol, cardiovascular disease, and mental health.
+See Section 5(a), Durable medical equipment, for coverage of blood glucose monitors.
+Chemotherapy drugs Nothing Nothing Prescribed Tobacco Cessation medications, including prescribed over-the-counter medications, approved by the FDA to treat tobacco dependence Nothing Nothing FDA approved women's contraceptive drugs and devices: Nothing Nothing - Oral contraceptives - Diaphragm - Injectable contraceptive drugs - Intrauterine devices (IUDs) - Implanted time-release contraceptive drugs - Prescribed FDA approved over-the-counter women's contraceptives and devices Notes: • FDA approved contraceptives must be on the formulary or approved through the non-formulary exception process described in the introduction to this Section 5(f).
 We will provide coverage for FDA approved contraceptives that are not on the formulary or approved through the non-formulary exception process as described below.
 FDA approved contraceptives that are not on the formulary or approved through the non-formulary exception process 50% of our allowance 50% of our allowance Note: We do not refund any portion of any cost-share if you request removal of the implanted, time-release contraceptive medication or device or the topical contraceptive before the end of its expected life.
-Sexual dysfunction drugs 50% of our allowance 50% of our allowance Not covered: All charges All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at a non-Plan pharmacy, except for out-of-area emergencies as described in Section 5(d), Emergency services/accidents • Vitamins, nutritional and herbal supplements that can be purchased without a prescription, unless they are included in our drug formulary or listed as covered above
+Sexual dysfunction drugs 50% of our allowance 50% of our allowance Not covered: All charges All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance • Prescriptions filled at a non-Plan pharmacy, except for out-of-area emergencies as described in Section 5(d), Emergency services/accidents